2nd South Middle School staff member dies from COVID-19 complications

 LANCASTER, S.C. — Another staff member from South Middle School in Lancaster County, South Carolina, has died from COVID-19 complications, the school district confirms.

-In a news release, the school district said the special education teacher, Eleanor Mends, "had many years of experience teaching and three years with Lancaster County School District."
+In a news release, the school district said the special education staff member, Eleanor Mends, "had many years of experience teaching and three years with Lancaster County School District."

-This death marks the second COVID-related staff member death for South Middle School this week.
-On Wednesday, the school district announced a teacher, whom they have not released the name of, had also died from COVID-19 complications.
+This death marks the second COVID-19-related staff member death for South Middle School this week.
+On Wednesday, the school district announced a staff member, whom they have not released the name of, had also died from COVID-19 complications.

 Officials said the two staff members were not in the same classroom.